0

 The bridge's support columns were damaged by the 2001 Nisqually earthquake, temporarily closing it for repairs.
 As part of disaster-relief funding after the earthquake, a replacement for the Magnolia Bridge was granted $9 million in federal funds, but design of the new bridge stalled in the late 2000s.

-Text imported from Wikipedia article "Magnolia Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Magnolia Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants